How Car Insurance Covers Medical Expenses After an Accident

 How much medical coverage do I need on my car insurance?

-At minimum, you should carry enough MedPay or PIP to cover your health insurance deductible so you're not paying out of pocket.
-For bodily injury liability, most financial experts recommend at least $100,000 per person and $300,000 per accident.
-If you have significant assets to protect, consider $250,000/$500,000 or adding an umbrella policy for additional protection.
+At minimum, carry enough MedPay or PIP to cover your health insurance deductible so you're not paying out of pocket after an accident.
+For bodily injury liability, most financial experts recommend at least $100,000 per person and $300,000 per accident — especially since the average BI claim reached $28,278 in 2024 per the Insurance Information Institute.
+If you have significant assets to protect, consider $250,000/$500,000 limits or an umbrella policy for additional protection.

 What happens if my car insurance medical coverage runs out?

 Once your MedPay or PIP limits are exhausted, your health insurance steps in as the secondary payer, applying its own deductibles and copays.
 If the other driver was at fault, you can also file a claim against their bodily injury liability policy to recover additional expenses.
-In worst-case scenarios where all coverage is depleted, you may need to negotiate directly with medical providers or consult an attorney.
+In worst-case scenarios where all coverage is depleted, you may need to negotiate directly with medical providers or consult a personal injury attorney.
+Learn more about car insurance differences by state and how your options may vary depending on where you live.

 Can I use both MedPay and health insurance for the same accident?

 Yes — and you should.
-MedPay pays first with no deductibles, which can cover what you would have owed out of pocket under your health plan.
+MedPay pays first with no deductibles, covering what you would have owed out of pocket under your health plan.
 After MedPay is exhausted, your health insurance covers the remaining eligible expenses.
-Used together strategically, you can significantly reduce — and in some cases eliminate — your total out-of-pocket medical costs from an accident.
+Used together strategically, you can significantly reduce — and in some cases eliminate — your total out-of-pocket medical costs.
+Learn more about reading your car insurance policy to make sure your MedPay and PIP limits are set up correctly.

 What if the at-fault driver has no insurance and I get hurt?